AkashSinghaRoy/AkashSinghaRoy.github.io/README.md

 # About
 Welcome!

-I am a final year PhD student in the Department of Mathematics at the [University of Georgia](https://www.math.uga.edu/), working under the direction of [Prof. Paul Pollack](https://pollack.uga.edu/).
-I completed my Bachelor of Science in Mathematics and Computer Science at the Chennai Mathematical Institute.
+I am currently a final year PhD student in the Department of Mathematics at the [University of Georgia](https://www.math.uga.edu/).
+I am working under the direction of Prof. [Paul Pollack](https://www.math.uga.edu/), and hope to receive my PhD by April 2025.
+Hence, I am currently on the job market.
+I completed my undergraduate studies at the Chennai Mathematical Institute, where I obtained a BSc.
+Honors in Mathematics and Computer Science.

 ## Research Interests